sHr3y4s1/CDS-retrieval-from-Genbank-file/README.md

 # CDS-retrieval-from-Genbank-file
-Retrieving the coding sequence from a file in Genbank format
+Retrieving the coding sequence from a file in Genbank format.